sf-wdi-19-20/modules/w11_project_3/README.md

 * **User stories.** What features will your app have?
 Set up your project and user stories in [Trello](https://trello.com).
 * **Wireframes.** Sketch out what your core pages will look like and how they will work.
 Consider making a *paper prototype* to demonstrate and/or test key user interactions.
 * **Object Models.** Draw out the model associations for your project in an entity relationship diagram (ERD).
-* **Milestones.** Divide your work into about three phases, including the most essential features for your MVP, features that are important but not essential, and features that are less important.
+* **Milestones.** Divide your work into parts -- the most essential features for your MVP, features that are important but not essential, and features that are less important.
+Create about three milestones with dates saying when you expect essential features will be done.
 * **Feasibility Study.** If you are using an external API or scraping a website, make sure you can get that data.
 If you are using a new tool, go through its getting started tutorial.
 We *will* ask to see your results.

 **In addition to the above requirements, students working as pairs should:**
-  * Detail the responsibilities carried by each person,
+  * Detail the responsibitilies / sucess ownership of each person,
   * Describe how the two people will communicate, and
   * Demonstrate that each individual will be challenged to contribute excellent work.